 Regbus Master Tunnel is implemented as a host with two input slave ports and an output master port.

 By default, only one slave input port (port 0) is instantiated and is an AXI4 interface.
 This slave port is used to connect to a particular AXI4 Slave Bridge from the non-regbus NoC layers.
 Register reads and writes are issued on the non-regbus NoC layers and their corresponding addresses are mapped to the AXI4 Slave Bridge.
 The AXI4 Slave Bridge then sends those requests to the regbus layer via the Regbus Master Tunnel.

-The second slave input port (port 1) can be enabled through a NocStudio property: “host_prop rbm tunnel_slv1_enabled yes”.
-The second port is connected directly to the regbus master agent.
+The second slave input port (port 1) can be enabled through a NocStudio property and is connected directly to the regbus master agent.

+host_prop rbm tunnel_slv1_enabled yes

 The output master port is connected to the Regbus Master Bridge on the NoC regbus layer.
 The Regbus Master Tunnel processes register read and write requests from the two slave ports and sends them to the regbus layer via the Regbus Master Bridge.